Alfred State ID Card

 Plan Changes and Refunds

 Dining plan selections should be made when processing the student bill in Banner Web and can be changed on the student bill prior to the first day of classes.
 Changes to the meal plan after the start of classes during the fall semester are limited to the first two weeks of the semester and must be handled through the ACES Business Office.
 Changes to the meal plan for the spring semester must be made on the student bill prior to processing and before the start of classes.
-New incoming freshmen and transfer students only may make changes to their meal plan during the first two weeks of the spring semester with the ACES Business Office.
+New incoming first year students and transfer students only may make changes to their meal plan during the first two weeks of the spring semester with the ACES Business Office.

 Dining plan refunds will only be granted when the student formally withdraws from the College.
 All refunds will be on a prorated basis.
 New York State sales tax code stipulates that qualified refunds for tax exempt plans will be based on time criteria and not plan utilization.
 Refunds of the meal plan will be prorated by week using the last date the Meal Plan was used and the Withdrawal date from the college.
 Refunds for the Dining Dollar portion of the meal plan will be limited to the lesser of the pro-rated refund amount or the balance.